 Ans: Flashback logs are kept until the parameter is satisfied.
 In case of any space issue, they may be deleted to create space for other logs or backup.

 Q17) Specify the command used to describe restore points in RMAN?

-1. It is recommended to employ a fast file system for flash recovery area like ASM.
+1. It is recommended to employ a fast file system for flash recovery areas like ASM.

 2. Adequate disk spindles should be configured to support the disk throughput and to write the flashback logs successfully.

-Q19) What privilege has been given in Oracle database as part of Demantra installation?
+Q20) What privilege has been given in the Oracle database as part of Demantra installation?

-As part of Demantra installation process, following privilege is set up in Oracle database, which is required while setting up JD Edwards EnterpriseOne Integration.
+Ans: As part of the Demantra installation process, the following privilege is set up in the Oracle database, which is required while setting up JD Edwards EnterpriseOne Integration.